footfish/numan/README.md

 - explore suitable Go project layout.
 - explore using gRPC with REST endpoint.

-The project loosely uses a domain driven design and [standard Go project layout](https://github.com/golang-standards/project-layout).
-The main business objects being a 'number'(record) and a change 'history'.
+The project loosely uses domain driven design and the  [standard Go project layout](https://github.com/golang-standards/project-layout).
+The main business objects being a 'numbering' record and a change 'history'.
-The convention followed here is defining the business objects in root then layering the packages using interface (I guess you could call this Go's version of method overloading ).
+The business objects are defined in root, then object logic is 'layered' using the root interface (I guess you could call this Go's version of method overloading ).

 To demonstrate using an example from the project folders.